Reporting your Lateral Flow Test Results

 6. I have tested positive for coronavirus, what do I do now?

-You will need to self-isolate for 7 days from the start of your symptoms.
-As long as you are feeling better by day 8 you may return to work.
-The cough may persist but this does not require you to continue your isolation.
-Please call the Centralised Absence Reporting Line on 01752 430000
+You will need to self-isolate for 10 days from the start of your symptoms (not the date of your test unless you have not had any symptoms).
+As long as you are feeling better by day 11 you may return to work.

 7. I have recently tested positive for COVID-19, I am now back to work but have new symptoms, what should I do?